Santeri Alkio: Alkio's views

 Alkio was a fervent spokesman for democracy and Finnish national independence.
 He led the youth association movement, which above all wanted to defend the values of rural life and foster temperance and healthy living, a desire the movement held in common with the coeval Christian revivalist and labor movements.

 Despite his Christian background, Alkio was a strong opponent of the state church.
 In 1906 Alkio wrote that "We want to liberate the beautiful and simple teachings of Jesus from the tyranny of theology and that is why we would like to withdraw the support of the state from one confession and to proclaim it to all."

 As a nationalist, Alkio supported the independent Senate of Svinhufvud.
 During the summer of 1917, he had supported usurping the highest power in the land from Russia via the Power of Government Act (Lex Tulenheimo) while the parties on the right still opposed it.

 Alkio thought the red revolt supported by Russian soldiers was an attempt to return Finland to Soviet Russia: "It [the revolt] is meant to set Finnish independence at nought."
 (Sen [kapinan] tarkoituksena on tehdä tyhjäksi Suomen itsenäisyys.)

 Alkio was also a pacifist.
 He attributed this to the influence of Mahatma Gandhi.
 On 15 January 1920, he wrote in the newspaper Maan Ääni that Europe should consider the question of the United States of Europe.
 This article made him one of the first important proponents of European integration.
 He died in Laihia.

+Alkio has been credited with establishing what became known as the ‘Alko-ist’ ideology.
+According to one observer, the agrarian adherents of this ideology "flew the flag of progress understood as national self-consciousness and independence, social and economic improvement, eradication of poverty, and emancipation of the underprivileged.”

+As noted by one study, Alkio rejected “both capitalist exploitation and socialist doctrines of a class struggle.”